corentinplumet/corentinplumet.github.io/index.md

 ![Branching](/assets/img/Among_Us.jpg)

 Among Us is a great example to showcase this.
-It's not an accident that there is only information about the engish wikipedia searches for Among Us mid-2020.
-The vast majority of games are created in Enlgish only and they are then only translated into other languages when, but more importantly if they become more popular.
+It's not an accident that there is only information about the English wikipedia searches for Among Us mid-2020.
+The vast majority of games are created in English only and they are then only translated into other languages when, but more importantly if they become more popular.
 Among Us was released mid 2018, however it gained a bit of popularity when the lockdown happened as a lot of people were home with time to play, often wanting to play fun games together, which Among Us clearly is.
 However even with this increase with wikipedia searches being in the hundreds didn't warrant for the game to be translated into any other languages, and therefore the lack of wikipedia pages for the game in any other language before it blew up.

-This really is a great example of how the game has to gain in popularity in english before being translated, as we can see when the game really blew up mid september 2020 reaching hunderds of thousands of wikipedia searches, all the other languages began to exist and rise in popularity too.
+This really is a great example of how the game has to gain in popularity in english before being translated, as we can see when the game really blew up mid September 2020 reaching hundreds of thousands of wikipedia searches, all the other languages began to exist and rise in popularity too.
 However this game, even though it was the perfect game for the COVID-19 lockdown in order to both have fun keep contact with friends, it only gained in popularity thanks to youtubers and twitch streamers playing it, making their viewers want to play the game too.
 Again we can see how the english pages reached higher than other languages, however the searches came down a lot faster too, but by looking at the english pages before the other pages even existed, we could easily predict what would happen with the other wikipedia pages.

 <div align="center">
 <iframe